rhysstever/Eona/README.md

 # Eona
 This repo is where I am storing notes for my homebrew Dungeons and Dragons world, Eona.
-I am using [Obsidian](https://obsidian.md/) to organize everything.
+I am using [Obsidian](https://obsidian.md/) to organize everything, and it mainly uses markdown for each note file.

 I outline continents, major nations, points of interest, key people, and much more within Eona.
 I also keep track of campaigns and one-shots I run within this setting.
 If you are a player in any of these adventures, please refrain from looking within the Adventures folder.